 During his time at Westminster, David established the first Solicitors Exempting Degree in London.
 He has helped to design new Part Time LPC courses at both Leeds and Manchester in addition to a Postgraduate Certificate in Legal Practice Management.
 The latter course was developed with the aid of a grant of £90,000 from the government's Higher Level Skills Pathfinder Fund.

-David has occupied a number of positions for the Solicitors Regulation Authority.
-He was a member of the working party which designed the Outcomes for the LPC.
-Currently, he is an SRA appointed external examiner and a member of the Authorisation and Validation panel for the LPC.
+David has occupied a number of positions for the Solicitors Regulation Authority and in particular was a member of the working party which designed the Outcomes for the LPC.

-David has contributed a chapter on the Legal Environment for the first three editions of Wetherly and Otter The Business Environment: Themes and Issues.
-David's research interests concern the changing pattern of delivery of Legal Services with a particular focus on the interaction between Law and Technology.
+David has contributed a chapter on the Legal Environment for the first four editions of Wetherly and Otter The Business Environment: Themes and Issues.
+He is currently working on several chapters for a Dispute Resolution textbook for the SQE to be published by OUP in Autumn 2020.